ETL stands for Extract, Transform, Load. More specifically:

 Below are specifications for a valid ETL_NAME:

-4. Shouldn’t contain special characters, except for underscore and hyphen.
+4. Shouldn’t contain special characters except for hyphen (no capitals or underscore).

 References